adam-maj/text-adventure-engine/README.md

 Everything that allows you to modify your text adventure is a class (Player, Location, Object, Event, Creature).

 The attributes of each class are fully explained in the text_adventure_engine documentation.
-Here is a brief description of each class:
+Here is a brief description of each class:<br>
 <strong>Player: </strong>The person playing the text adventure with an inventory.
 This is the person who moves around the entire map.<br>
 <strong>Location: </strong>Creates a new location on the X, Y, Z plane with a description.
 Players can walk into these locations.
 Locations have different exits (directions which players can exit them from).
 Limiting exits can be used as walls/doors.
 Exits can also be locked and unlocked with the Event class.<br>
 <strong>Object: </strong>Creates a new object in a specified location.
 If objects are takeable, then the player can pick them up.
 Objects can also be hidden inside other objects (the container object would need to be opened with an Event class).
 Objects can be moved with Events.<br>